Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Conclusions

 \section{Conclusions}

-To conclude, due to rigorous mathematical statements (FCS-S-theorem and FCS-S-lemma) have been proven here, it becomes possible to calculate exactly the time-dependent cumulant generating functional in all orders of tunnel coupling for arbitrary Luttinger liquid tunnel junctions in the regime of "weak link", for arbitrary temperatures and bias voltages.
-The resulting exact formulas describe explicitly all real-time correlations in the system at any instant of time and in the long-time limit obtained formulas take the generalized Levitov-Lesovik structure, similarly to the case of non-interacting electrons in the leads.
-The exactness of obtained results also proves the validity of two important theorems from statistical physics for arbitrary Luttinger liquid tunnel junction.
-These are: 1) the non-equilibrium Jarzynski equality and 2) the detailed balance theorem for tunnel current of interacting electrons in the long-time limit (steady state).
-On the other hand, exact time-dependent correlators of all orders (obtained in the above from the exact cumulant generating functional) allow to introduce and to study a new measure of disequilibrium in the system: a "steady flow" rate, which describes the character of the Luttinger liquid QPC equilibration to its current-carrying steady state (here I call latter as "steady flow" state).
-As the result, the equilibration of ballistic electron transport in Luttinger liquid tunnel junction has been studied explicitly.
-Especially, it was found that strong electron-electron interactions in the QPC electrodes brings QPC to its steady state much faster than the same occurs for the case of non-interacting and weakly interacting electrons in the tunnel junction.
-All the obtained results are believed to be important for a wide range of problems in modern low-dimensional quantum mesoscopics from fundamental, such as collective behavior of strongly interacting electrons in quasi-one dimensional junctions; exact charge transfer statistics of strongly correlated electrons - to applied ones, such as non-equilibrium effects in the ballistic transport in one-dimensional quantum wires, quantum Hall edge states manipulations, decoherence, as well as dynamics and engineering of various more general quantum circuits and devices.
+To conclude, due to rigorous mathematical statements: Self-equilibration (SE-)theorem and Self-equilibration (SE-)lemma have been proven in the above, it becomes possible to calculate exactly the time-dependent cumulant generating functional in all orders of tunnel coupling for arbitrary Luttinger liquid tunnel junctions in the regime of a "weak link", for arbitrary temperatures and bias voltages.
+It has been also demonstrated that SE-theorem and all related calculations are beyond the common scattering approach which leads to Levitov-Lesovik formula for non-interacting electrons.
+However, one can extract all respective Levitov-Lesovik steady-state results for the lowest order cumulants as well as the finite-timescale logarithmic corrections to the former for the particular case of non-interacting electrons from all general formulas being derived in the above.
+The resulting exact formulas describe explicitly all real-time correlations in the system at any instant of time and in the limit of long observation timescales latter cumulants take generalized Levitov-Lesovik structure, similarly to the case of non-interacting electrons in the leads.
+The emergent universal behaviour of real-time quantum fluctuations of tunnel current and underlying SE-theorem allows to introduce and descibe, for the first time, a novel phenomenon of \textit{self-equilibration of quantum fluctuations} to the steady state, which appear to be a common issue for any one-dimensional tunnel junction due to derived \textit{self-equilibration differenttial equation}.
+The distinctive features and explanations of this novel phenomenon of quantum dynamics of many-body electron systems were studied in details.
+The exactness of obtained results being proved by means of SE-theorem at the same time proves the validity of two important theorems from statistical physics for arbitrary Luttinger liquid tunnel junction.
+These are: 1) the time-dependent version of non-equilibrium Jarzynski equality and 2) the detailed balance theorem for tunnel current of interacting electrons in the long-term limit (i.e. in the steady state of tunnel current).
+On the other hand, exact time-dependent correlators of all orders (obtained in the above from the exact cumulant generating functional) allow to introduce and to study a new measure of disequilibrium in the system: a "steady flow" rate, which describes the character of the Luttinger liquid QPC \textit{self-equilibration} to its current-carrying steady state (here I call latter \textit{"steady flow" state}).
+As the result, the universality of self-equilibration behaviour for ballistic electron transport in arbitrary Luttinger liquid tunnel junction has been studied explicitly.
+Especially, it was found that strong electron-electron interactions in the QPC electrodes brings QPC to its steady state much faster than the same occurs in the case of non-interacting and weakly interacting electrons in the tunnel junction.
+All the obtained results are believed to be important for a wide range of problems in modern low-dimensional quantum mesoscopics and quantum statistical physics.